Biography

 • The North Staffordshire Medical Institute.

 We welcome offers of funding to support our research – nationally, only 10-20% of grant applications are currently funded.
-If you would like to contribute to our research to discover new cancer treatments, please click here and then on the donations tab.
+If you would like to contribute to our research to discover new cancer treatments, please get in contact.
 Donations may be tax deductible.
-If you would like your donation to specifically fund our research rather than research in our Institute in general, please notify the contact listed there.
 Thank you!

 Publications